hitherto/BassCoat/README.md

 **Note!
 WS2811-powered lights are directional. make _really_ sure you're connecting the "front" end to the Flora before you solder.**

+As mentioned before, the soldered connections turned out to be the most problematic part of the project on-Playa.
+I repaired them a couple of times, but they were definitely fragile.
+If I'd had more time to test (and re-work if things went horribly wrong), I probably would have tried reinforcing them with a generous layer of hot glue to provide reinforcement for all the flexing a worn garment has to endure.

 Sewn:

 * Sound Detector VCC -> Flora 3.3v